Gender Equality & PPPs

 4. Enhancing women’s voice and agency by including women in decision-making around delivery of and by reducing gender-based violence

-PPP programs and projects can play an important role in addressing these objectives by advancing the development of infrastructure that reduces poverty while promoting gender equality and women’s empowerment in the long term.
+PPP programs and projects can play an important role in addressing these objectives by advancing the development of infrastructure that takes the needs, priorities and concerns of females and males as users into account while promoting gender equality and women’s empowerment in the long term by providing equal opportunities for women and men as employees, entrepreneurs, community members, and leaders.

-Including a gender perspective in PPP frameworks as well as the planning, design, development, implementation, monitoring and evaluation of infrastructure projects can, for example, help to ensure that projects are designed that grant women equal access to transport, electricity, and water and sanitation services.
-Similarly, projects that include a gender lens can equip local women with skills, experience and tools to participate in decision-making and governance; contribute towards ending gender-based violence; or take measures to remove barriers to female employment, entrepreneurship and ownership of productive assets, e.g. by promoting skills development for men and women or by supporting women-owned businesses throughout the project lifecycle.
-As a robust evidence base shows, a more inclusive approach leads also to better development outcomes for the next generation and allows businesses and institutions to perform better.
+Including a gender perspective in PPP frameworks as well as the planning, design, development, implementation, monitoring and evaluation of PPP infrastructure projects help to ensure that projects are designed and implemented that grant women equal access to transport, electricity, and water and sanitation services.
+Similarly, projects that include a gender lens can equip local women with skills, experience and tools to participate in decision-making and governance; contribute towards ending gender-based violence; or take measures to remove barriers to female employment, entrepreneurship and ownership of productive assets.
+As a robust evidence base shows, aiming for gender equality and a more inclusive approach leads to better development outcomes for the next generation and allows businesses and institutions to perform better.

 This section provides access to legal resources, guidance and publications that could help decision-makers to plan, design, implement and monitor more gender-responsive PPP infrastructure programs, frameworks and projects.